A growth mindset is a belief that with effort and dedication, you can alter your life and who you are as a person.

 People who know they can change anything about their life crave knowledge, skills, and improvement.
 Every day they progress closer to reaching their goals.
 Luckily, you can develop a growth mindset easily!

 But those with a fixed mindset don’t think they can improve themselves or their life.
 Also, they think failure is a reason to quit.
 So, they stop trying after their first failure.
 Thus, they believe that’s their lot in life, so they remain stuck forever.

-But failing isn’t horrible like you learned it was in school.
+But failing isn’t horrible like you learned in school.
 All successful people have failed!
-You’re not stuck; you‘re about to develop a growth mindset!
+You’re not stuck; you’re about to develop a growth mindset!

 Plasticity, or neuroplasticity, is the brain’s ability to change physically.
-When you repeatedly do something (or think something), your brain carves a little pathway in itself.
+When you repeatedly do or think something, your brain carves a little pathway in itself.
 This path makes it easier for you to do that task (or think that way) in the future.

-Therefore, if you change your fixed mindset thoughts to be growth-oriented, you’ll physically change your brain.
+Therefore, you can change your fixed mindset thoughts to be growth-oriented, you’ll physically change your brain.
 So, it becomes who you are.

 Anyone can change from being stuck in life to being someone who creates their life.

 The next 10 tips will show you how to develop a growth mindset in no time:

 1. Develop a growth mindset by finding your purpose